OpusCapita/filemanager/README.md

 * [Client React connector for Server Node API v1](./packages/connector-node-v1)
 * [Client React connector for Google Drive API v2](./packages/connector-google-drive-v2)

-You can write you own custom connectors (documentation how to do it will appears a little later).
+You can write you own custom connectors (documentation on how to do it will appear later).

 #### How to use Server Node